CU-Boulder-APPM-X720-Fall-2022/biweekly-report-4-gnorman7/README.md

-# .ipynb
+# loading_model.ipynb

-In this notebook, I do things.
+In this [notebook](./loading_model.ipynb), I load a pretrained classification model from PyTorch and explore passing in some difficult images.
+I design some noise that tricks the model into making the wrong classification, with the input image looking unaltered.